-- 6. Those who transfer to another port under Section 4 shall be given the following considerations by PMA: - (a) Round trip transportation, subsistence and lodging for 1 advance trip only to look for housing in the port to which transferred.
+- (a) Round trip transportation, subsistence and lodging for 1 advance trip only to look for housing in the port to which transferred.
 This trip shall be limited to the man to be transferred, his wife, or both and transportation reimbursement shall be made on the basis of airline coach-class transportation or the lowest airline fare available at that time, or the current mileage rate agreed to in Section 6.6, PCCCD, if personal car is used.
 Subsistence reimbursement shall be as set forth in Section 6.51, PCCCD, and lodging reimbursement shall be on the basis of actual cost, with receipts to be furnished.
 This advance trip shall not exceed 5 days. - (b) Moving expenses for family and for the family's personal belongings and household goods as indicated below: - (1) Moving of personal belongings, i.e., household goods by a licensed moving company selected by the parties.
 Pacific Maritime Association payments for shipment of household goods will be limited to a maximum of 6,500 pounds of shipment for a married man and his family; single men with no dependents involved shall be limited to 2,500 pounds.
 Insurance shall not exceed \$2.00 per pound. - (2) Transportation to the port to which transferred and subsistence and lodging for the man and his family.
-Reimbursement for transportation shall be made on the basis of cost of airline coach-class transportation or the lowest airline fare available
+Reimbursement for transportation shall be made on the basis of cost of airline coach-class transportation or the lowest airline fare available at that time, or the current mileage rate agreed to in Section 6.6, PCCCD, if a personal car is used.
+Subsistence reimbursement shall be as set forth in Section 6.51, PC-

-- at that time, or the current mileage rate agreed to in Section 6.6, PCCCD, if a personal car is used.
-Subsistence reimbursement shall be as set forth in Section 6.51, PCCCD, and lodging reimbursement shall be on the basis of actual cost, with receipts to be furnished.
-The maximum payment for subsistence and lodging while traveling and while in the port to which transferred shall not exceed normal time, for mode of travel used, plus 3 days. - (3) Minimum cost required to disconnect and hookup appliances. - (4) Storage of household effects caused by unusual circumstances, when approved by the parties. - (5) All transfers must be completed and transfer relocation expenses, as described in Supplement III, PCCCD, must be submitted no later than 2 years after acceptance for transfer; claims filed thereafter shall be disallowed. - 7.
-Men transferring shall sign an "Agreement to Transfer" under the conditions set forth herein.
+CCD, and lodging reimbursement shall be on the basis of actual cost, with receipts to be furnished.
+The maximum payment for subsistence and lodging while traveling and while in the port to which transferred shall not exceed normal time, for mode of travel used, plus 3 days.

+- (3) Minimum cost required to disconnect and hookup appliances. - (4) Storage of household effects caused by unusual circumstances, when approved by the parties. - (5) All transfers must be completed and transfer relocation expenses, as described in Supplement III, PCCCD, must be submitted no later than 2 years after acceptance for transfer; claims filed thereafter shall be disallowed.

+7. Men transferring shall sign an "Agreement to Transfer" under the conditions set forth herein.
 Their registration shall become effective in the port to which transferred at the beginning of the payroll week (8:00 a.m.
-Saturday) following the move to the port to which transferred and check-in to dispatch hall after approval of the JPLRC. - 8.
-Once transferred, men shall not be eligible for transfer back to their original port or to any other port for 3 years (unless the port to which transferred should become a low work opportunity port).
-After 3 years, eligibility to transfer to other ports shall be as provided in the PCLCD and PCCCD. - 9.
-The conditions of transfer are limited to those contained herein and it is intended that these conditions will be applied on a "reasonable" basis.
+Saturday) following the move to the port to which transferred and check-in to dispatch hall after approval of the JPLRC.

+8. Once transferred, men shall not be eligible for transfer back to their original port or to any other port for 3 years (unless the port to which transferred should become a low work opportunity port).
+After 3 years, eligibility to transfer to other ports shall be as provided in the PCLCD and PC-CCD.

+9. The conditions of transfer are limited to those contained herein and it is intended that these conditions will be applied on a "reasonable" basis.
 Any dispute as to an underpayment or overcharge may be submitted to the Area Arbitrator for final and binding resolution.